tijnhendrikson/DomainParserBundle/README.md

 ## Documentation

-The source of the documentation is stored in the `Resources/doc/` folder in this bundle, and available on symfony.com:
+The source of the documentation is stored in the `Resources/doc/` folder in this bundle:

 [Documentation](src/Resources/doc/index.rst)